What is the property market like in Nueva Andalucia right now?

 Are mortgage options available for foreign buyers?

 Yes, Spanish banks offer mortgages up to 60–70% LTV for non-residents, depending on financial profile.
-Interest rates are competitive compared to other Mediterranean destinations.
+Many buyers research guides such as Can I get a mortgage in Spain as a non-resident?.